fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/namespace-scoped/namespace-scoped.md

    {`helm template agent aperture/aperture-agent -f values.yaml | kubectl apply -f -`}
    </CodeBlock>

-   Once all the pods are in running state after upgrade, run the below command to keep the Helm release updated:
+   Once all the pods are in a running state after upgrade, run the below command to keep the Helm release updated:

    <CodeBlock language="bash">